ripinlibinus/RagChatBot/README.md

 ## Create own API (by Laravel - Optional)
 In .env.example we provide the api for testing.
 But if you want to run from you own real estate data, you can also use our template created using Laravel Framework.<br>
 You can visit this github url and kindly follow the instruction https://github.com/ripinlibinus/RagMysqlApi

+## Whatsapp Implementation (Additional)
+You can use our Whatsapp Forwarder to testing chat for another experience of the API Visit this github url and kindly follow the instruction https://github.com/ripinlibinus/RagWhatsappForwarder Note : This whatsapp forwarder is for educational testing only. we are not responsible for spam or commercial use that cause your number banned.